strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

   the superclass.
 * Define getters and setters according to the `JavaBeans` coding convention for all non-transient properties in your class.
-* Define a default empty constructor for safety (even if the compiler will create one for you, if you don't define any other constructors) and follow the `JPA` and `java.io.Serializable` standards.
+* Define a default empty constructor for safety (even if the compiler will create one for you and you don't define any other constructors) and follow the `JPA` and `java.io.Serializable` standards.
 * Override the `equals() `and `hashCode()` methods according to java `hashCode` contract (because your entity could be used in collection classes such as `java.util.Set` and if you don't define such methods properly other developers or